brpx/grafly-api-doc/migration.md

 ```
 {
   "document": "migration.article",  #  ...always "migration.article".
-  "revision": "0.9",                #  ...document format revision.
+  "revision": "0.10",               #  ...document format revision.

   "id": integer,        # ...this article's ID (unique).
   "legacy_id": string,  # ...this article's legacy ID (opaque, for future reference).
+  "hidden": boolean,    # ...when "true", this article won't appear in search results.

   "content": {                  # ...displayed content, with a defined order.
     "title": string,            # ...in HTML.
+    "alternate_title": string,  # ...in HTML.
     "description": string,      # ...in HTML.

     "hero": {          # ...main media element for the article.
       "type": string,  # ...one of "image", "gallery", "video" or "infographic".